ivan-pua/memory-layout-c/README.md

 2. Initialized Data Segment :-

-Initialized data stores all <global>, <static>, <constant>, and external variables (declared with <extern> keyword) that are initialized beforehand.
+Initialized data stores all '<global>', '<static>', '<constant>', and external variables (declared with '<extern>' keyword) that are initialized beforehand.
 Data segment is not read-only, since the values of the variables can be altered at run time.

 This segment can be further classified into initialized read-only area and initialized read-write area.